xamarin/xamarin-forms-book-preview-2/README.md

 To accomplish this, a `ForPlatform` class has been added to the **Xamarin.FormsBook.Toolkit** library.
 This class is very similar to `OnPlatform` except that it has two additional properties named `WindowsStore` and `WindowsPhoneStore`.
 These properties allow a code or XAML file to access bitmaps from the two Windows Runtime projects.

+### Upgrade to version 1.4.4.6392 in Progress (July 29, 2015)

+Two programs towards the end of Chapter 19 (**ConditionalCells** and **ConditionalSection**) previously did not work on Windows Phone, and the screenshot in the chapter showed a gray screen for that platform.
+The programs now run on Windows Phone with version 1.4.4.6392 and the chapter has been updated.